-The man was recognized as Darren Howe, a care assistant and who was currently under police investigation.
+The man was recognized as Darren Howe, a care assistant and who was previously under police investigation.
 He stayed sometime at mental health institution while being interviewed.
 It was not stated yet why Mr. Howe was under investigation.

 The widowed Julie Howe and the rest of the family members expressed their grief and disappointments on how the police officers treated Darren and how they responded when he was reported missing.

 Before Darren was reported missing, he told his physician that he was stressed and anxious about the investigation.
 This matter was discussed to his wife, but the next day, he was already missing.